semidark/aichat/tasks/prd-kindle-ai-chat.md

 * ≥ 95 % of streamed chunks arrive without visible Flash/Flicker artifacts.
 * Session history persists after browser restart (verified across 20 test runs).
 * Debug console displays latest 100 log lines with < 200 ms lag.

+---

+## 8. Testing and CI Integration
+* A comprehensive test suite, including unit tests, integration tests, and end-to-end tests, will be established to cover both the inherited functionality and the Kindle-specific adaptations.
+* Continuous Integration (CI) pipelines will be set up to run tests on every commit, as well as to build and deploy changes on test devices or simulators that mimic the Kindle's web browser environment.
+* Performance benchmarks specific to low-power, e-ink devices will be integrated into the CI process to ensure that response times, memory footprint, and CPU usage meet the success metrics.
+* Automated testing scripts will help verify that merging upstream changes does not break the customized modifications, bolstering confidence in long-term maintainability.